 I'm currently enrolled and quite close to graduating college to teach math.
 Most likely middle or high school, but I do enjoy working with younger students as well.
 I've always been good at helping my fellow students, friends, and children of my friends at increasing their math skills.
 I've also given drum lessons for years.
 I'm passionate about teaching and find it incredibly rewarding.
 I need to do some sort of good in this life and teaching is what I have chosen.

-acc/texas state - Current Undergrad, education
+Undergraduate Degree: acc/texas state - Current Undergrad, Education

-ACC/Texas State - Current Undergrad, Education
+Undergraduate Degree: ACC/Texas State - Current Undergrad, Education

 What is your teaching philosophy?